shilangyu/shilangyu/README.md

 - 🔭 Currently working on a Convolutional Neural Networks from scratch
 - ✍️ Hacking in `main.{ts, tsx, rs, go, py}`
-- 🌱 Currently learning Rust
+- 🌱 Currently learning Rust and Julia
 - 💬 Ask me why I use Golang when I hate it
 - 🍿 Currently watching Euphoria